Mandarin Oriental, New York

-Mandarin Oriental, New York is a five-star hotel located in Manhattan's Deutsche Bank Center at Columbus Circle in New York City, managed by Mandarin Oriental Hotel Group.
+Mandarin Oriental, New York is a five-star luxury hotel located in Manhattan's Deutsche Bank Center at Columbus Circle in New York City, managed by Mandarin Oriental Hotel Group.
 A part of the multi-use Time Warner Center development, the hotel opened in December 2003.
 In addition to its 248 guestrooms and suites, the hotel provides services for 64 residences.
 The Mandarin Oriental is located more than 280 ft above ground in the north tower of the Deutsche Bank Center (formerly Time Warner Center), a 2800000 sqft mixed-use development at Columbus Circle.
 The Mandarin Oriental has received many national and international awards, and operates one of only two Forbes Five-Star spas in Manhattan.

 Hotel

 The Mandarin Oriental is located more than 280 ft above ground in the north tower of the Deutsche Bank Center (formerly Time Warner Center), a 2800000 sqft mixed-use development at Columbus Circle.
 The AAA Five-Diamond awarded hotel contains 202 guestrooms and 46 suites on floors 35 to 54 of the Time Warner Center with views of Central Park and the Hudson River.

 Vivienne Tam, a noted New York fashion designer, designed the hotel’s signature fan, which is displayed in the hotel lobby.
 Dale Chihuly created two glass pieces installed in the hotel.
 The first is a chandelier, created in a unique collaboration with Waterford Crystal, weighing approximately 2,100 pounds and comprising 683 hand blown glass and crystal pieces.
 The second installation, located in the 35th floor lobby, is Chihuly’s first foray into glass gardens.

-A 250-year-old parchment calligraphy book, conveying a story of happiness and good fortune, and a collection of carved ornaments from furnishings of the same period are housed in the Presidential Suite.

 The hotel closed temporarily in 2020 during the COVID-19 pandemic in New York City, reopening in April 2021.
 Reliance Industries bought a majority stake in the Mandarin Oriental New York in January 2022 for $98 million.
 Since 2013, the General Manager of Mandarin Oriental New York has been Susanne Hatje.

+As of October 2023, the new General Manager of the hotel is Marcel Thoma.